vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

   arrive.

-* (local IM post / mark-on-calendar) Add the vaccine appointment to the calendar, with the appointment time starting 2.5 hours prior to the appointment time and ending 2.5 hours after the appointment time.
+* (local IM post / mark-on-calendar) Add the vaccine appointment to the calendar, with the calendar event starting 2.5 hours prior to the appointment time and ending 2.5 hours after the appointment time.
 Invite my work email address as well so that the time range shows as blocked on the work calendar as well.